 With a petition calling for greater modelling health guidelines being handed in to Parliament, and an official Government inquiry underway it’s fair to say the size zero debate is heating up.
-Cosmopolitan’s Sam Beamish speaks to the petition’s organiser, model Rosie Nelson and MP Caroline Nokes, who is leading the inquiry to see if Britain’s models are really at threat.
+Buzz Bournemouth’s Sam Beamish speaks to the petition’s organiser, model Rosie Nelson and MP Caroline Nokes, who is leading the inquiry to see if Britain’s models are really at threat.

 In a society where plus size models are becoming more and more accepted, and individualism celebrated, it’s hard to believe that the fashion industry hasn’t changed its ways.
 However the stories of Anorexic and ‘down to the bone’ models still exist and are perhaps more common than ever.
 Former model and health advocate Rosie Nelson, is a prime example.
 Moving from Australia to Britain with the dream of joining one of London’s prestigious modelling agencies Rosie’s life soon became a nightmare following the dramatic requirements asked of her by her modelling agency.

 “When I came to London nearly two years ago I went into the agencies and I was rejected by nearly all of them because they said I wasn’t the right shape.
 One agency said they really liked me but to get me work they wanted me to lose weight.

 “I went and lost weight and I didn’t do it responsibly.
 I was eating purely vegetables and fruit, no sugar or carbs.
 They said they wanted me down to the bone.
 At that point I was skinnier than I had ever been, and I physically couldn’t lose any more weight.
 I decided if the industry is pushing me that far I can’t work in it.”

 As a result of her extreme diet Rosie took 2 inches off her hips and nearly lost a stone despite being a size 8.